Gear Up to Fit - new Logo (272 × 40 px)

 Different Types of Body Fat

-The ideal body fat percentage varies from person to person, but it’s generally accepted that men should have less than 10% body fat, women should have less than 25%, and obese men should have no more than 20%.
-Obese women should have no more than 30%.
+The perfect amount of body fat differs for each person.
+Generally, men should have less than 10% body fat.
+Women should have less than 25%.
+Obese men should not have more than 20% body fat, and obese women should not have more than 30%.

-The table below provides a general guideline for what percentage of body fat is healthy for men and women of different ages.
+Below is a guideline that shows the healthy body fat percentages for men and women of various ages.

 Healthy Range of Body Fat Percent per Age Group